jokecamp/jokecamp.com/_posts/2017-08-12-migrating-to-angular-cli.md

 - Replace current gulp commands and code with angular-cli and npm scripts
 - Work on both windows and mac development machines
 - Be able to run a local server to host an API and client ap
-- Create a shell script for build and packinging for the build server
+- Create a shell script for build and packaging for the build server

 <a name="preparation"></a>
 ## [Migration Preparation](#preparation)